 Havoc burst out in laughter.
 "Wow, this guy's an even bigger simp than Snow!"

-Ophelia interrupted his chant.
-"Rexy-poo… Could you please show us the way out of here?
+Ophelia interrupted his chanting, "Rexy-poo… Could you please show us the way out of here?
 Pretty please?
-I've got all this sand on me, and I'm in desperate need of a shower," she said so seductively as she slightly removed her Black Wolves jacket from her porcelain shoulders, revealing those soft hills perspiring from within her cleavage.
+I've got all this sand on me, and I'm in desperate need of a shower," she said so seductively as she slightly removed her Black Wolves jacket from her porcelain shoulders, revealing those soft hills perspiring delicately beneath her neckline.

 I swore, at this moment, I could hear Rex's heartbeat from where I was standing.
 His eyes were shadows as he continued to look down.
 A drop of blood fell on the church floor…

 "YES, MY LADY, YOUR WISH IS MY COMMAND.
 I WILL DO ANYTHING FOR YOU, ANYTHING!"
 Rex recited as if the Keeper had saved him in this abandoned church.
 He whipped his head to face the light of the open ceiling above him.
-His arms wide open, a born-again, devout to the Keeper at this very moment, soul saved.
+His arms wide open, like a born-again devout of the Keeper, soul saved.
 And Ophelia, standing before him, her back to the rummaged podium and cracked statues covered in vines and weeds.
 There in the center, like the goddess he worshipped.
 And his nose, bleeding profusely all the while.

-Havoc laughed hysterically in the background, nudging me as Rex made his way to the church doors.
+Havoc laughed hysterically at him, nudging me as Rex made his way to the church doors.
 "This guy is so funny!
 It's not even dusk."

-We chatted on the way back.
-It seems the abandoned church we ended up at was about twenty kilometers South of the Valley Kingdom, in an area where the forest started to span out near a Sub-Kingdom called the Forest Kingdom—which was under the Valley's jurisdiction.
+We chatted on the way.
+It seems the abandoned church we ended up at was about twenty kilometers south of the Valley Kingdom, in an area where the forest started to span out near a Sub-Kingdom called the Forest Kingdom, which was under the Valley's jurisdiction.

-We still didn't know why we were kidnapped or why it led us to a fake Black Wolves hideout.
-We also thought it was weird that Henza of the Blue Phoenix Knights was there, given that he attended the Guild meeting and should have still been there around the time we were at the church… Without Rex, I would have never been able to quickly discern such keen details, causing Henza to turn away.
-Even though Rex wasn't physically present in the Valley at this current time, he was still so well informed.
+We still didn't know why we were kidnapped or why we ended up in a fake Black Wolves hideout.
+We also thought it was odd that Henza of the Blue Phoenix Knights was there, given that he attended the Guild meeting and should have still been there around the time we were at the church… Without Rex, I would have never been able to quickly dictate such keen details, causing Henza to turn away.
+Even though Rex wasn't in the Valley, he was still well informed.
 "I have eyes and ears everywhere."
-He said proudly.
+He said proudly, the words of his Captain.

 So many questions, no answers.
-We were just glad Rex so happened to be in the area for a mission when he was.
+We were just glad Rex so happened to be in the area when he was.

 We talked all the way back on the trip.
 From relaying what had just happened to reminiscing about our novice days.
 Rex's adrenaline was in full swing now with his romantic interest, Ophelia, there with us, playing the doe to him so that he may lead us to the Valley faster.

-He and Snow always fought over her ever since they first met her, and she was new to the Black Wolves.
-To them, she was their perfect goth princess… Or something along those lines… They started calling me Dweeb to get back at me since then, simply because me and her had been in the same Guild.
+He and Snow always fought over her ever since they first found her online, and she was new to the Black Wolves.
+To them, she was their perfect goth princess… Or something along those lines… They started calling me 'Dweeb' and 'hoarder' to get back at me since then.

-We brought Rex up to speed on our way back to the Kingdom.
-He asked many questions.
+We brought Rex up to speed on the way.

 "Wait, so, Dweeb, you're telling me there was a nullifying magic barrier in that hourglass?
 And you broke through it?
 How?"

-I looked at him, then looked away and started scratching my head as I faced down and closed my eyes.
-Pretending I had no idea.
-And I really didn't, besides the fact that I just knew that I could do it.
+I looked at him, then looked away as I started to scratch my head, pretending I had no idea.
+And I really didn't, besides the fact that I just knew I could.
 "On a whim, I guess…"

-"No way your Copper magic has that dense of properties to do that… Suspicious…" He observed me up and down in an annoying manner.
+"No way your Copper magic has that dense of properties… Suspicious…" He observed me up and down in an annoying manner.

 "But!
 If you say so, I believe it.
 You always had a way out of tough situations, even back when we were rookies!
 I shouldn't be surprised."

 He went on.
 Rex wasn't gullible, but when it came to close friends, he took their word as truth, trusting completely.
-He also wasn't the type to keep prying.
+He also wasn't the type to keep prying; none of them were.
 If he liked someone, then their word was enough.

 From there, Ophelia kept jumping from arguing with Havoc to nervously keeping Rex at bay until we had to part ways with him.

-Rex only traveled with us for more than ten or so kilometers in, as he still needed to complete his current mission.
-But we knew the way back after he showed us the way out of the forest.
+Rex only traveled with us for more than ten or so kilometers as he still needed to complete his current mission.
+But we knew the way back after he showed us the way out of the forest, and we saw the Valley Kingdom in the far distance.

-"Alright, you can take it from here," his mood changed, becoming serious once more, "I'm suspicious with Henza's activities.
+"All right, you can take it from here."
+His mood became serious again.
+"I'm suspicious with Henza's activities.
 I need to report to Captain Laylee after she's done in the Kingdom's Guild meeting for an action plan.
-So, for now, this is goodbye," he said, and exchanged his feeble goodbyes to Ophelia, then to us, before he was off; disappearing into the forest ever so stealthily.
+So, for now, this is goodbye," he said, and exchanged his feeble goodbyes to Ophelia then to us before he was off, disappearing into the forest ever so stealthily.

 It took us less than two hours to get back to the Valley Kingdom.
 We used Ophelia's magic to fly us halfway there, and then we used Code's magic to teleport us the rest of the way once their mana recharged a bit from walking.

-"Ohhh… I need a nice, hot shower after those series of events today…" Ophelia stretched as we stood on a bridge at the South Gate of the Valley Kingdom.
+"Ohhh… I need a nice, hot shower after all that today…" Ophelia stretched as we stood on a bridge heading to the South Gate of the Valley Kingdom.

-"I'm fuckin sleepy again… Take me home now…" Havoc added, exhausted once again.
+"I'm fuckin sleepy again… Take me home now…" Havoc added, exhausted once more.
 His energy always depleted a bit faster after using his magic to transform fully.
-Which was why he only used his power in increments in most cases, transforming only parts of his body to reserve his energy.
+This was why he only used his power in increments in most cases, transforming only parts of his body to reserve his energy.
+Primals could only transform once a day, and it was universally known.

 I led us in the walk toward the South Gate, and Code met me as the other two dragged back.

-"We need to discuss some things, so come with me to get groceries after we've freshened up a bit…" he said so the other two couldn't hear.
+"We need to discuss some things, so come with me to get groceries after we've freshened up a bit," he said to me and me only so the other two didn't hear.
+Though I bet they still did anyway; they were both unhealthily nosy.

 "Sure," I said, still facing forward as we walked, hands in my pockets.